ibrahimshittu/ibrahim-shittu-portfolio/content/blog/scaling-cad-education-at-fabrio.md

 But here's what they don't tell you: that total ownership, that pressure, that chaos - it's addictive.
 Once you've built something from nothing, once you've seen your code impact thousands of students, once you've transformed an industry workflow - regular jobs feel like playing with training wheels.

 Would I do it again?
 Without hesitation.
 But maybe with better documentation this time.

-## The Impact

-### On Students

-Seeing thousands of engineering students learn CAD more effectively was incredibly rewarding.
-We received emails from students who said our platform helped them grasp concepts they'd struggled with for months.

-### On Educators

-Professors could focus on teaching design principles instead of software mechanics.
-Our automated assessment tools gave them insights into student understanding they'd never had before.

-### On My Career

-Fabrio transformed me from a developer into a technical leader.
-The experience of building something from scratch, scaling it globally, and seeing it make a real difference in education was career-defining.

-## Looking Forward

-### What's Next for EdTech

-The future of engineering education lies in personalized learning paths, AI tutoring, and immersive experiences.
-Fabrio laid the groundwork, but there's so much more to build.

 ### Advice for Early-Stage Engineers